Mary Elizabeth McComas Piano Scholarship

 - have graduated or be eligible to graduate, in any undergraduate or postgraduate course in Music at an Australian University OR be currently enrolled in a course of Music as postgraduate student at an Australian University;

-- be intending to enroll for a postgraduate place in a European piano-teaching institution OR intend to secure private tuition with an approved piano teacher in Europe;
+- be intending to enroll for a postgraduate place in a piano-teaching institution outside of Australia OR intend to secure private tuition with an approved piano teacher outside of Australia;

 - be an Australian citizen; and